jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp.md

 For a good configuration of the 3D sensor, you must adjust the parameters of the **VoxelCostmapPlugin**.
 Have a look to the [ROS navigation tuning guide](http://kaiyuzheng.me/documents/navguide.pdf), page 13 to get more detail about Voxel.
 For Nav2 parameters references you see the following page [Nav2 Voxel Layer]()

-- In a nutsheel the following picture sumup Voxel parameters:
+- In a nutshell, the following picture sums up Voxel parameters:

 <img src="./img/voxel_layer.png" alt="Nav2d Voxel Layer" width="100%"/>